schmaustech/agent-installer-blog/README.md

 <img src="asus3-vm1-console.png" style="width: 800px;" border=0/>

 With the nodes booting we can return to the installer directory where we built the agent image and watch the installation continue.
-To do this we need to first export the <code>kubeconfig</code> file and then issue the command <code>openshift-install agent</code> with the to <code>wait-for install-complete</code> switch:
+To do this we need to first export the <code>kubeconfig</code> file and then issue the command <code>openshift-install agent</code> with the <code>wait-for install-complete</code> switch:

 ~~~bash
 $ pwd